HassanHosny2001/Covid-19/README.md

 # COVID-19 Workflow

 ##Overview:
-- This repository presents a streamlined COVID-19 data analysis workflow using data from Kaggle, and it utilizes Cloudera, HDFS, Hive, Oozie, and Power BIز
+- This repository presents a streamlined COVID-19 data analysis workflow using data from Kaggle, and it utilizes Cloudera, HDFS, Hive, Oozie, and Power BI.

 ## Data Ingestion:
 - Import COVID-19 datasets from Kaggle, a reliable data source.